facebook/zstd/zstd_compression_format.md

 the highest bit of latest byte is a final-bit-flag.
 Consequently, a last byte of `0` is not possible.
 And the final-bit-flag itself is not part of the useful bitstream.
-Hence, the last byte contain between 0 and 7 useful bits.
+Hence, the last byte contains between 0 and 7 useful bits.

 Starting from the end,
 it's possible to read the bitstream in a little-endian fashion,